01

 At the age of 5, my mom moved to Boston from Hong Kong with my Por Por and Gong Gong (Grandmother and Grandfather in Cantonese), and uncles.

-For 5 special days we spent time with her cousins seeing the sites of my family.
-From the apartment where she grew up to my Gong Gongs photography studio to the pawn shop, streets, and small food stands that my Por Por used to visit, these sites felt strangely familiar.
+For the first time since, my mom returned home reconnecting with family and visiting where she grew up, while sharing it with my Dad, Brother, and I. For five days we spent time with her cousins seeing the sites of my family.
+From the apartment where she grew up to the streets and small food stands that my Por Por used to visit, these sites felt strangely familiar.

 Sub note